Robert Farah: 2019: Two Grand Slam and Second Masters titles, World No. 1

 Farah and countryman Cabal won their first ever Grand Slam men's doubles title at Wimbledon in 2019, defeating Frenchmen Nicolas Mahut and Édouard Roger-Vasselin in a thrilling 5 set match that required 4 tie-break sets; this victory helped Farah and Cabal to both ascend to world No. 1 in the week following the conclusion of the Championships.

 2022-23: Two Masters finals, Retirement

 Farah made his last ATP tour-level professional appearance at the 2023 US Open (tennis) with Cabal where they lost in the second round.

+Post retirement

+In July 2026, Robert Farah joined the cooking reality show MasterChef Celebrity Colombia as a contestant.

 Personal life

-Farah is the son of a family of Lebanese descent.
-His mother is a teacher at the French Liceo Paul Valery de Cali.
-His father is a retired tennis player (not recognized at professional level).
-His sister is a former professional tennis player Romy Farah.
-In 2010, Robert became a professional tennis player.
+Farah has been in a relationship with Spanish former professional golfer Belén Mozo since 2007, and they got married on 5 December 2020.
+Together, they are parents to two children.

+In June 2026, Farah endorsed presidential candidate Abelardo de la Espriella and urged people to vote for him in Colombia's 2026 presidential election.